A Fellowship Aimed at Supporting Puerto Rican Writers Across Genres

 While fellowship award funds are unrestricted, the hope is to help writers in Puerto Rico and across the diaspora, pursue their writing, amplify their work to a broader audience, and create work that celebrates Puerto Rican life and culture.
 It is also the aim that each Fellowship cohort will include writers of different genres and writers who live in Puerto Rico, as well Puerto Ricans who may live in the United States.
 Applications will be accepted in Spanish and/or English.

 The Letras Boricuas Fellowship will have two cohorts.
-The first will be announced in fall 2021 with the fellowship running from January to December 2022.
+The first was announced in November 2021 with the fellowship running from January to December 2022.
 The second cohort will be announced in fall 2022 with the fellowship running from January to December 2023.

 At a Glance

-The Letras Boricuas Fellowship is a collaboration between The Andrew W. Mellon Foundation and the Flamboyan Arts Fund.
+The Letras Boricuas Fellowship is a collaboration between The Mellon Foundation and the Flamboyan Arts Fund

 Flamboyan FoundationLearn More